What is the Women’s Policy Summit?

 2014 Women’s Policy Summit

-The 2014 Women’s Policy Summit will be held on Thursday, January 16, at the Sacramento Convention Center.
+The 2014 Women’s Policy Summit was held on Thursday, January 16, at the Sacramento Convention Center.
 Click here to go to the 2014 Women’s Policy Summit web page.

 * Click here for online registration.
 Register soon as the 2013 Summit sold out!